uptrace/bunrouter/README.md

 The handler is a simple function with the prototype `func(w http.ResponseWriter, r *http.Request, params map[string]string)`.
 The params argument contains the parameters parsed from wildcards and catch-alls in the URL, as described below.
 This type is aliased as httptreemux.HandlerFunc.

 ## Routing Rules
 The syntax here is also modeled after httprouter.
-Each variable in a path may match on ones segment only, except for an optional catch-all variable at the end of the URL.
+Each variable in a path may match on one segment only, except for an optional catch-all variable at the end of the URL.

 Some examples of valid URL patterns are:
 * /post/all